angular/angular/aio/content/guide/router-reference.md

 Each `Route` maps a URL `path` to a component.
 There are no leading slashes in the path.
-The router parses and builds the final URL for you, which allows you to use both relative and absolute paths when navigating between application views.
+The router parses and builds the final URL for you, which lets you use both relative and absolute paths when navigating between application views.

 The `:id` in the second route is a token for a route parameter.
 In a URL such as `/hero/42`, "42" is the value of the `id` parameter.